My Top 10 of do’s and don’ts when using taxi’s in Istanbul. Based on my own experiences and those of many tourists I have met.

 I have met a lot of nice, helpful and friendly taxi drivers in Istanbul.
 But there are also cabbies in this city who want to make some extra money of the ‘rich’ “yabancılar ‘(foreigners) in an unfair way.
 Beware!

-1. Never agree in advance on a fixed price, but use the taxi meter.
+1. Agree in advance on a fixed price.

-2. The meter starts standard at 2.70 Turkish Lira (TL).
-Watch the meter, because some drivers manipulate the meter.
+2. All taxi’s have meters.
+The meter starts standard at 2.70 Turkish Lira (TL).
+Watch the meter, because some drivers try to manipulate the meter.

 3. There is no night rate.

 4. Always pay in Turkish Lira’s.
 Those who pay in euro’s or U.S. dollars always pay at an unfair exchange rate.